 Grants are available for properties within the Inverkeithing Heritage Regeneration grant scheme area – an area at the heart of the Conservation Area that we have agreed with our funders as a priority for grant support.
 Grants can support sensitive repairs to the external fabric of historic buildings using traditional materials and skills.
 The reinstatement of architectural features and details can also be funded.

 A stone and slate building survey of the historic centre of Inverkeithing was carried out in 2019-20.
 Stone matching through analysis and testing is an important step in identification of a suitable replacement stone for the repair of historic masonry.
 The use of incompatible replacement stone can lead to further decay of the surrounding masonry.

 High Street and Mercat Cross

 Improvements to the High Street and Mercat Cross in the town centre will form a major part of the Inverkeithing Heritage Regeneration scheme.
 A first phase of works, in front of the Civic Centre, has been delayed by the Covid-19 lockdown until autumn 2020.
-The main phase of the construction works, focused on the High Street and Mercat Cross, is due to start in Summer 2021.
+The main phase of the construction works, focused on the High Street and Mercat Cross, is due to start in summer 2021.